sogno-platform/libcimpp/README.md

 + Buildsystem:
   + [cmake](https://cmake.org/)

-#### Build instructions for using the CIM Deserializer as a cmake module
+#### Build instructions for using libcimpp as a cmake module
-To use the CIM Deserializer as an cmake module, the project using the CIM parser needs to be an cmake project itself.
+To use libcimpp as an cmake module, the project using the CIM parser needs to be an cmake project itself.

-1. Clone the release branch of the CIM Deserializer repository
+1. Clone the release branch of libcimpp repository
   + Usually but not necessary into a subdirectory
-2. Assuming the project using the CIM Deserializer has a CMakeLists.txt with one of the following lines:
+2. Assuming the project using libcimpp has a CMakeLists.txt with one of the following lines:
   + `add_executable(target_name ...)`
   + `add_library(target_name ...)`

-  One can link the CIM Deserializer using the cmake statement
+  One can link libcimpp using the cmake statement
-  + `target_link_library(target_name CIMDeserializer)`
+  + `target_link_library(target_name cimpp)`
 3. Build the project
-  + CMake will automatically build the CIM Deserializer as a dependency
+  + CMake will automatically build libcimpp as a dependency

-#### Build instructions for using the CIM Deserializer in general (UNIX)
+#### Build instructions for using libcimpp in general (UNIX)
-1. Clone the release branch of the CIM Deserializer repository
+1. Clone the release branch of libcimpp repository
 2. Create a build directory and change into it
   + Can be either in or out of tree
-3. Call `cmake [CIMDeserializer root directory]`
+3. Call `cmake [libcimpp root directory]`
   + Alternatively specify CIM version
-  `cmake [CIMDeserializer root directory] -DUSE_CIM_VERSION=[CIM Version]`
+  `cmake [libcimpp root directory] -DUSE_CIM_VERSION=[CIM Version]`
   + Valid options are
     * `IEC61970CIM16v29a` (default)
     * `IEC61970CIM16v29a_12v08`
     * `IEC61970CIM17v07`
     * `IEC61970CIM16v29a_SINERGIEN`
-4. Build the CIM Deserializer using make
+4. Build libcimpp using make

-#### Build instructions for using the CIM Deserializer in general (MS Visual Studio)
+#### Build instructions for using libcimpp in general (MS Visual Studio)
-1. Clone the release branch of the CIM Deserializer repository
+1. Clone the release branch of libcimpp repository
 2. Create a build directory
   + Can be either in or out of tree
 3. Use the cmake GUI to configure cmake project and generate Visual Studio project files
-  + Set CIM Deserializer root directory (with the `CMakeLists.txt`)
+  + Set libcimpp root directory (with the `CMakeLists.txt`)
   + Set build directory
 4. Open the *.vcxproj file with Visual Studio
-  + Now the CIM Deserializer can be build using the Visual Studio Compiler
+  + Now libcimpp can be build using the Visual Studio Compiler

 #### Usage of the library
 For information how to use the library please see the cmake example.
 The make example is currently not supported due to the lack of an install target for arabica.